 What your view of sports and life would be if you had too many concussions

-Tomorrow, the Baseball Hall of Fame will announce the Class of 2018.
-Those elected by being on 75% of the ballots will be inducted into Cooperstown on July 29th.
+Om January 22nd, the Baseball Hall of Fame will announce the Class of 2019.
+Those elected by being on 75% of the ballots will be inducted into Cooperstown July 21st.

 I’m casting this ballot as though I were a member of the Baseball Writers Association of America (BBWAA).
 That means I get to vote for ten players I believe deserve induction into Cooperstown.
 The problem is this ballot has more than ten players worthy of induction.
 A while back on his radio show, Dan Patrick expressed a belief the induction process should be a one-time “thumbs up or down” vote; the guy is either a Hall-of-Famer or he isn’t, and there is no limit on the number of inductees.